pepperkick/hindsight/README.md

 {
-  "lighthouseMongodbUri": "",  // URL to lighthouse mongodb "discordWebhook": "",        // Discord webhook to notify orphan resources "label": "",                 // Label in tags for lighthouse-v2 "longRunningLimit": ""       // Time in minutes that defines a long running resource }
+  "lighthouseMongodbUri": "",  // URL to lighthouse mongodb "discordWebhook": "",        // Discord webhook to notify orphan resources "label": "",                 // Label in tags for lighthouse-v2
+  "monitorLongRunningInstances": {
+    "enabled": false,          // Enable long-running instances monitoring "threshold": 240           // Time in minutes to consider a long-running instance }
+}
 ```